Global Symmetries and Effective Potential of 2HDM in Orbit Space: Abstract

 \section{Abstract}

 We extend the framework of analyzing the 2HDM in its orbit space to study the one-loop effective potential before and after electroweak symmetry breaking.
-In this framework, we present a comprehensive analysis of global symmetries of the one-loop thermal effective potential in the 2HDM, demonstrating when the global symmetries of the tree-level 2HDM potential are broken by loop contributions.
+In this framework, we present a comprehensive analysis of global symmetries of the one-loop thermal effective potential in the Higgs family space, demonstrating when the global symmetries in the Higgs family space of the tree-level 2HDM potential are broken by loop contributions.
 By introducing light-cone coordinates and generalizing the bilinear notation around the vacuum, we present a geometric view of the scalar mass matrix and on-shell renormalization conditions.